fabrizio-ottati/fabrizio-ottati.dev/content/about.md

 - ICONS, International Conference on Neuromorphic Systems.
 - PRIME, International Conference on Ph.D.
 Research in Microelectronics and Electronics.
 - NeuroEdge workshop 2023.
+- ISCAS, International Symposium on Circuits And Systems.

 # Credits